Investigating the usefulness of Quantum Blur

-Note that since simulation avoids the step of constructing and running the initialization circuit, and can also avoid sampling of the output, the runtime can easily be very short in comparison with real quantum hardware.
-This is despite the slight complexity disadvantage for simulation.
+Note that since emulation avoids the step of constructing and running the initialization circuit, and can also avoid sampling of the output, the runtime can easily be very short in comparison with real quantum hardware.
+This is despite the slight complexity disadvantage for emulation.

 The effects of of using real quantum hardware, and of sampling the probabilities, can be seen in Fig. \ref{real_run}.
 Note that the sampling causes statistical noise, which can be reduced by increasing the sample number.
 The use of current prototype quantum hardware also introduces the effects of imperfections in all quantum gates.
 This can be seen from the non-zero brightness in areas that should be dark.
 Since errors typically effect single qubits, they effectively induce additional reflections.